Solitar7/CSE168-Final-Repositary/README.md

 ![empty](cornellEMPTY.png)

-- a foggy cornell box with two spheres inside (sigma_a = 0.275, sigma_s = 0.025, spp = 10000)
+- a cornell box with two spheres inside, slightly foggy (sigma_a = 0.175, sigma_s = 0.025, spp = 10000)

 ![FinalTestVersion](cornellTEST.png)

 (p.s.: the last three scenes only have difference in the number of spheres and the parameter, the setting of light and all other shapes and materials are the same, and all of them are considered to be contained in a single homogeneous volume.)

-## Future
+## Thanks and Potential Development

+Great thanks to Professor Ravi Ramamoorthi for teaching me this course this quarter, and also great thanks to Teaching Assistant Wesley Chang for all his help and suggestions and materials highlighted for me that support me in implementing this final project.

-Though I may not update here, I may have a try to set up different volumes in a scene and volumes inside volumes.
+Though I may not update here, I may have a try to set up different volumes in a scene and volumes inside volumes in the future.
 If possible, I'd like to also have a try to implement the heterogeneous volumetric rendering.

 ## Link for some References used